 The NYSE rules require that a majority of the board of directors comprise independent directors.
 Independence is defined by various criteria, including the absence of a material relationship between the director and the listed company.
 Brazilian law does not have a similar requirement.
 Under Brazilian law, neither our board of directors nor our management is required to test the independence of directors before their election to the board.
-However, both Brazilian corporate law and the CVM have established requirement that directors meet certain qualifications and regarding compensation and duties and responsibilities of, as well as the restrictions applicable to, a company's executive officers and directors.
+However, both Brazilian corporate law and the CVM have established requirement that directors meet certain qualifications and regarding compensation and dulties and responsibilities of, as well as the restrictions applicable to, a company's executive officers and directors.
 While our directors meet the qualification requirements of Brazilian corporate law and the CVM, we do not believe that a majority of our directors would be considered independent under the NYSE test for director independence.
-Brazilian corporate law requires that our directors are elected by our controlling shareholder and four of our directors represent our controlling shareholder.
+Brazilian corporate law requires that our directors be elected by our shareholders at a general shareholders' meeting.
+All of our directors are elected by our controlling shareholder and four of our directors represent our controlling shareholder.